gldeleon/prueba_grupoaxo/README.md

 # prueba_grupoaxo

-# to initialize the project need to run:
+# to initialize the project need to run in the root project

 docker-compose up -d